 The Association of California Water Agencies (ACWA) in 2009 released a new consumer magazine and companion website.
 Produced in partnership with National Geographic Custom Partnership, the magazine and website are designed to reach consumers in a new and engaging way with info about current water challenges and the need for Californians to rethink the way water is used.
 Check out their website or download the latest magazine issue at www.waterfortomorrowmag.com.
 Features include: California's water systems, ways to reduce consumption, and how to protect local water supply.
 Also, included are great conservation tips, games, and more....educate yourself today!

-Fall 2013 Water Efficient Landscape Classes are here.
-"FREE" education courses are once again being offered for local residents throughout the San Francisco Bay Area Region.
+Fall 2013 Water Efficient Landscape Classes have come and gone.
+"FREE" education courses will once again being offered in Spring 2014 for local residents throughout the San Francisco Bay Area Region.
 Sit in on a lecture style talk, check out a mini-workshop or enroll in a 3-hour hands-on demonstration event.
-Topics include: From Gray Water to Green Gardens, Smart and Attractive Lawn Alternatives, Harnessing the Rain, Creating Healthy Soil plus many, many more.
-MPWD will sponsor its event on Saturday, September 21, 2013.
-Participants should bring a 5-gallon bucket or two, as "FREE" mulch & tree seedlings will be given away!
-To register today or for more information on additional courses available through November 2013 visit www.bawsca.org or call (650) 349-3000.
-To view a copy of the full Fall scedule click here!
+Topics range from: Gray Water to Green Gardens, Smart and Attractive Lawn Alternatives, Harnessing the Rain, Creating Healthy Soil plus many, many more.
+Tentatively, MPWD will sponsor its next event on Saturday, May 17, 2014 from 9AM-12PM.
+For more information on Spring 2014 Water Efficient Landscape Classes please visit www.bawsca.org or call (650) 349-3000.
+We look forward to another success series.
+Happy Gardening!

 High Efficiency Toilet Rebate Program